 Loratadine will interfere with allergy skin test results.
 Always notify your veterinarian of medications (prescribed or non-prescribed) before the skin tests to ensure accurate results.

-Before giving loratadine, make sure that your cat is not taking other antihistamines or medications like cimetidine, erythromycin, or ketoconazole, which may interact with loratadine.
+Before giving loratadine, make sure that your cat is not taking other antihistamines or medications like cimetidine, macrolide antibiotics (erythromycin), or ketoconazole, which may interact with loratadine.

 The length of time your cat is on loratadine depends on the condition treated and how the cat responds to the medication.
 Always follow your veterinarian’s instructions.

 Your veterinarian may recommend a trial to determine the most effective antihistamine for your cat.
 Initially, your cat may need cortisone and antihistamines.
 Antihistamines don’t cure allergies; however, the side effects are less severe than those of cortisone.
 Not all antihistamines will work with your cat or will produce undesirable side effects, so a trial will help to determine the best type for your cat.

 An antihistamine is administered to your cat for ten days, and his response is monitored.
 If there is no improvement, he moves on to the next time of antihistamine until a suitable one is found.

 Store at room temperature, and protect from light and humidity.
 Keep human and pet medication in separate containers to avoid mixing medications and accidental administration of the wrong medication.

 Donald C. Plumb.
 Plumb’s Veterinary Drug Handbook 9th Edition.
 Page 983.